wurbanski1/jm-tutorial/src/main/java/com/acme/craft/fixme/kata/calc/readme.md

 # String Calculator

-1. Create a simple String calculator with a method int Add(string numbers)
+# Create a simple String calculator with a method int Add(string numbers)
-  * The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example ‚Äú‚Äù or ‚Äú1‚Äù or ‚Äú1,2‚Äù
+* The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example ìî or ì1î or ì1,2î
 *  Start with the simplest test case of an empty string and move to 1 and two numbers
 *  Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
 *  Remember to refactor after each passing test
-2. Allow the Add method to handle an unknown amount of numbers
+* Allow the Add method to handle an unknown amount of numbers
-3. Allow the Add method to handle new lines between numbers (instead of commas).
+* Allow the Add method to handle new lines between numbers (instead of commas).
-  * the following input is ok:  ‚Äú1\n2,3‚Äù  (will equal 6)
+*  the following input is ok:  ì1\n2,3î  (will equal 6)
-  * the following input is NOT ok:  ‚Äú1,\n‚Äù (not need to prove it - just clarifying)
+*  the following input is NOT ok:  ì1,\nî (not need to prove it - just clarifying)
-4. Support different delimiters
+* Support different delimiters
-  * to change a delimiter, the beginning of the string will contain a separate line that looks like this:   ‚Äú//[delimiter]\n[numbers‚Ä¶]‚Äù for example ‚Äú//;\n1;2‚Äù should return three where the default delimiter is ‚Äò;‚Äô .
+*  to change a delimiter, the beginning of the string will contain a separate line that looks like this:   ì//[delimiter]\n[numbersÖ]î for example ì//;\n1;2î should return three where the default delimiter is ë;í .
 *  the first line is optional. all existing scenarios should still be supported
-5. Calling Add with a negative number will throw an exception ‚Äúnegatives not allowed‚Äù - and the negative that was passed.if there are multiple negatives, show all of them in the exception message
+* Calling Add with a negative number will throw an exception ìnegatives not allowedî - and the negative that was passed.if there are multiple negatives, show all of them in the exception message